HigherOrderCO/Kind/blog/3-getters-and-setters.md

 lenses and avoids re-getting nested fields.

-So, in short, dealing with nested fields in JavaScript looks nice but is terrible; in Haskell, it looks terrible and is; in Kind, is the a joyful experience that makes you proud about your career choice.
+So, in short, dealing with nested fields in JavaScript looks nice but is terrible; in Haskell, it looks terrible and is; in Kind, it is the joyful experience that makes you proud of your career choice.

 I'm making this post because this is such a huge, needed quality-of-life improvement that I really think every pure language should come with something